 Overall: Jenia from the Muted Horn told me that The Dude’s Rug tastes like Christmas according to her.
 I would rather compare The Dude’s Rug’s to coca-cola yet made from natural ingredients, with a much deeper taste and better length.
 Despite many delicious notes of spices, I thought it was refreshing and tasted pleasant on this hot day in Berlin.
 But to my palate, it was too sweet.
 The longer I drank it, the less I wanted to take another sip.
 So this is definitely a thing for those who prefer their cider on the sweeter side.
 Sadly, I couldn’t pick up any apple notes.
 Summarizing, an interesting and nicely balanced…Christmas cider or natural coke.
 4/6

-Availability: B.Nektar ciders seem to be widely available in many European craft beer bars
+Availability: B.Nektar ciders seem to be widely available in many European craft beer bars.
+In Belgium from Bieres Gourmet.

 Price: purchased 0.4l from the Muted Horn in Berlin at 5.20 EUR.